vacuumlabs/react-custom-validation/README.md

 - Open the file `/path/to/validation-repo/public/index.html` in your browser.
   You do not need to run any server.

-It is highly recommended to review and understand the code of both examples, as it can help to understand the documentation and all features of this library.
+Example 1 illustrates the usage of this library in a very simple case.
+It is highly recommended to review and understand the code of example 1, as it can help to understand this documentation and basic features of this library.

+Example 2 is more complicated and is used to show that this library can be used even when the requirements are more complex (e.g. dynamically adding and removing fields, using validated sub-forms, etc.).
+The user is encouraged to review the code of example 2 if they want to create more complex validated forms.

 ## Basic Usage